erikthedeveloper/erikaybar.name-gatsby/content/blog/2019-04-30-optimistic-ui-updates-in-react-using-component-state/index.md

 Yes, I know...
 This could be simplified with hooks https://reactjs.org/docs/hooks-reference.html 😅

 This course was released last year, long before hooks in React came to life.
-I do plan on revisiting this course and updating to highlight how to solve with hooks instead of class components.
+I do plan on revisiting the course and updating to highlight how to solve with hooks instead of class components.
 Overall, the concept is the same except for shuffling around and simplifying a bit.
-If you're feeling adventurous take a crack at porting over one of the examples and ping me with it [@erikaybar\_](https://twitter.com/erikaybar_)
+If you're feeling adventurous take a crack at porting over one of the examples and ping me with it [@erikaybar\_](https://twitter.com/erikaybar_)!

 ---

-If you are looking to further sink your teeth into more extensive and more advanced React video content, I must recommend the 2 recent and very well put together egghead.io courses out from Kent C. Dodds:
+If you are looking to further sink your teeth into more extensive and more advanced React video content, I must recommend the very well put together egghead.io React courses from Kent C. Dodds:

 - [The Beginner’s Guide to ReactJS](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) (~75 minutes of condensed, _free_ React knowledge 🔥)
 - [Advanced React Component Patterns](https://egghead.io/courses/advanced-react-component-patterns) (Packed with knowledge, requires an egghead.io subscription)